 Once you’re motivated to save, you need to come up with a plan.
 How are you going to actually limit your spending?

 Decide how much you want to save to reach your goal and then plan backwards to see how much you’ll need to save each week.

 For example, if I need to save $1,000 and I have 15 weeks to save, I’ll need to save about $67 a week.

 How to Create a Savings Schedule you can stick to will help you figure out how much you need to save.

 Then, make a list of reasonable places that you can cut back.
-If you’re not sure where to start The Beginner’s Guide to Cutting Expenses will steer you in the right direction.
+If you’re not sure where to start this post with 39 strategies to cut expenses will steer you in the right direction.